MayankVikash/mayankvikash.in/posts/Why-Google-does-not-rank-freenom-domains/index.md

 ---

-title: Why Google does not rank freenom domains.
+title: Why Google does not rank freenom domains
 description: Explained why Google is biased with freenom domains.

 ---